Minor campaigns of 1815: Campaign

 The main body of the First Russian Army, commanded by Field Marshal Count Barclay de Tolly and amounting to 167,950 men, crossed Germany rapidly in three main columns.
-The right column, commanded by General Doctorov, advanced by way of Kalisz, Torgau, Leipzig, Erfurt, Hanau, Frankfurt, and Hochheim am Main, towards Mainz.
-The central column, commanded by General Baron Sacken, advanced through Breslau, Dresden, Zwickau, Bayreuth, Nuremberg, Aschaffenburg, Dieburg, and Gross Gerau, towards Oppenheim.
-The left column, commanded by General Count Langeron, proceeded through Prague, Aube, Adelsheim, Neckar, and Heidelberg, towards Mannheim.
-The vanguards of the columns had reached the Middle Rhine when hostilities were on the point of breaking out upon the Belgian frontier.
-The Russians crossed the Rhine at Mannheim, on 25 June and followed the Austrian Army of the Upper Rhine.
-The greater portion of it reached Paris and its vicinity by the middle of July.
+The right column, commanded by General Doctorov, advanced by way of Kalisz, Torgau, Leipzig, Erfurt, Hanau, Frankfurt, and Hochheim am Main towards Mainz.
+The central column, commanded by General Baron Sacken, advanced through Breslau, Dresden, Zwickau, Bayreuth, Nuremberg, Aschaffenburg, Dieburg, and Gross Gerau towards Oppenheim.
+The left column, commanded by General Count Langeron, proceeded through Prague, Aube, Adelsheim, Neckar, and Heidelberg towards Mannheim.
+The vanguards of the columns had reached the Middle Rhine when hostilities were about to break out on the Belgian frontier.
+The Russians crossed the Rhine at Mannheim on 25 June and followed the Austrian Army of the Upper Rhine.
+The majority of the force reached Paris and its vicinity by the middle of July.

 German Corps

-The German Corps (or the North German Federal Army) was part of the Prussian Army above, but was to act independently much further south.
-It was composed of contingents from the following nations of the German Confederation: Electorate of Hesse, Grand Duchy of Mecklenburg-Schwerin, Grand Duchy of Mecklenburg-Strelitz, Grand Duchy of Saxe-Weimar-Eisenach, Duchy of Oldenburg, Duchy of Saxe-Gotha, Duchy of Anhalt-Bernburg, Duchy of Anhalt-Dessau, Duchy of Anhalt-Kothen, Principality of Schwarzburg-Rudolstadt, Principality of Schwarzburg-Sondershausen, Principality of Waldeck and Pyrmont, Principality of Lippe and the Principality of Schaumburg-Lippe.
+The German Corps (or the North German Federal Army) was part of the Prussian Army but was tasked to act independently much further south.
+It was composed of contingents from the following nations of the German Confederation: Electorate of Hesse, Grand Duchy of Mecklenburg-Schwerin, Grand Duchy of Mecklenburg-Strelitz, Grand Duchy of Saxe-Weimar-Eisenach, Duchy of Oldenburg, Duchy of Saxe-Gotha, Duchy of Anhalt-Bernburg, Duchy of Anhalt-Dessau, Duchy of Anhalt-Kothen, Principality of Schwarzburg-Rudolstadt, Principality of Schwarzburg-Sondershausen, Principality of Waldeck and Pyrmont, Principality of Lippe, and the Principality of Schaumburg-Lippe.

-Fearing that Napoleon was going to strike him first, Blücher ordered this army to march north to join the rest of his own army.
-The Prussian General Friedrich Graf Kleist von Nollendorf initially commanded this army before he fell ill on 18 June and was replaced temporarily by the Hessen-Kassel General von Engelhardt (who was in command of the Hessen division) and then by Lieutenant General Karl Georg Albrecht Ernst von Hake.
+Fearing that Napoleon was going to attack him first, Blücher ordered this army to march north to join the rest of his own forces.
+The Prussian General Friedrich Graf Kleist von Nollendorf initially commanded this army; when he fell ill on 18 June, he was replaced temporarily by the Hessen-Kassel General von Engelhardt (commander of the Hessen division) and then by Lieutenant-General Karl Georg Albrecht Ernst von Hake.
 Its composition in June was: (Note: A third brigade, the Mecklenburg Brigade commanded by General Prince of Mecklenburg-Schwerin is included in Plotho, but not by Hofschröer & Embleton (Plotho 1818; Hofschröer & Embleton 2014).)